-Social and community development parameters for the Segilola Project were also progressed in Q1 2022.
-Of significance was signoff for start-up funding for a range for livelihood restoration programmes to aid those local community members who lost assets (crops and trees) and land within the mine's footprint.
-Fish farms, chicken broiler farms and vegetable plots are being designed in land surrounding the water storage dam.
-Land clearing has occurred, and construction is planned to commence in Q2 through to Q4 2022.
+Social and community development parameters for the Segilola Project were also progressed in Q2 2022.
+Of significance was detailed costings for seed funded livelihood restoration programmes to aid those local community members who lost assets (crops and trees) and land within the mine's footprint.
+Fish farms and vegetable plots have been designed to be constructed on land surrounding the water storage dam and bill of quantities prepared.
+Land clearing has occurred and construction is slated to commence in Q3 through to Q4 2022.
 Commitments to livelihood programmes were outlined in SROL's Livelihood Restoration Plan.
-The programmes are expected to be self-sustaining within a two-year period and operate beyond the lifetime of the mine.
-An agricultural expert has been seconded into the SROL team to assist in the development of the agricultural programs.

-Through funding agreed via Community Development Agreements, signed with the three communities surrounding the Segilola Mine, community programmes were progressed in Q1 2022.
-These included support for women's programs, school scholarships for children from vulnerable families (19 scholarships awarded); road upgrades (grading of local roads) and construction of local market facilities.
+The programmes are expected to be self-sustaining within a two year period and operate beyond the lifetime of the mine.
+An agricultural expert has been seconded into the SROL team to assist in the development of the agricultural programmes.
+Through funding agreed via Community Development Agreements ("CDA") signed with the three communities surrounding the Segilola Mine, community programmes were progressed in Q2 2022.
+These included road upgrades (grading of local roads and reconstruction of one main road) and construction of local market facilities.
+Local employment targets were also set within with the CDAs and local employment makes up ~20% of Segilola's site employment component, exceeding the CDA target.
+CSR programmes were also progressed in 2022 including the maiden edition of the Segilola football tournament held in May at Iperindo and Odo-Ijesha football fields.
+The popular sporting event is aimed at promoting youth development and fostering unity amongst Host Communities and SROL.